 Nearby Attractions to Combine

 A visit to the Spanish Steps is perfectly complemented by exploring nearby attractions.
 Just a 10-minute walk past Trinità dei Monti leads you to the lush Villa Borghese gardens.
-Within the gardens, the Borghese Gallery is a must-visit, though you'll need to pre-book your €15 ticket in advance (Borghese Gallery).
+Within the gardens, the Borghese Gallery is a must-see, though you'll need to pre-book your €15 ticket in advance (Borghese Gallery).
 Head south for a 10-minute stroll to reach the world-famous Trevi Fountain, or walk north for 10 minutes to Piazza del Popolo.
 Along the way, Via Margutta has a quieter enjoy with its art galleries, famously featured in "Roman Holiday."
-For panoramic views, don't miss the Pincian Hill terrace above Piazza del Popolo, which is free to access.
+For panoramic views, make sure to see the Pincian Hill terrace above Piazza del Popolo, which is free to access.
 You can easily create a 2-3 hour walking route to enjoy these sights, making the most of your time in this historic area.

 When heading to the Spanish Steps, the most convenient option is taking Metro Line A to Spagna, which exits directly into the piazza.
 Alternatively, the electric minibus Bus 117 runs through Centro Storico and drops you nearby.
 It's also a 10-minute walk from the Trevi area.
 Note that the piazza lacks public restrooms, so plan to use facilities in nearby cafés—just be sure to buy a coffee first.
 For the best photos, visit early in the morning or at sunset.
 During spring (April-May), the steps are adorned with azaleas, adding lively colors to your visit, while a nativity scene graces the base of the steps during Christmas.
 The area is generally safe, with a visible police presence, but be cautious of pickpockets and common scams like "friendship bracelet" sellers.